tpwo/pg-latex/README.md

   \_ preamble.sty      # The heart of the template with most settings
   \_ bibliography.bib  # Put your bibliography positions here
   \_ macros.sty        # Define your macros here
-chapters # A tex file per chapter
+chapters # A TeX file per chapter
   \_ 01.tex
   \_ 02.tex
 figures
   \_ Graphics, images etc.
 misc
-  \_ Tex files which are not chapters but are part of the thesis pdf
+  \_ TeX files which are not chapters but are part of the thesis pdf
   \_ Here you should put PDFs which will be included as separate pages
      into your thesis